 Wash the vulva with plain water-

+Several people make the mistake of washing the vagina instead of the vulva.
 Yes, you should wash your vulva with water and not the vagina.
 The vulva consists of the vaginal lips and the clitoris that you should wash after urination.

 You should also know the reasons as to why avoid washing the vagina.
 Douching for the vagina is a big no!
 It can disturb the normal pH of the birth canal (vagina).
 If you frequently wash the vagina, it causes harm to the good bacteria and may lead to vaginal dryness.
 And as the good bacteria decreases, the vagina becomes more prone to contracting infections.